aupasana/aupasana.github.io/_posts/2016-02-01-why-a-new-site.md

 ---

-Why migrate from google sites to github pages?
+Why migrate to github pages?

 * Github pages use Jekyll with automatic publishing post-commit
+* Github pages allow free hosting for one personal site (with custom domains)
+* Easy to integrate a website and blog in one place
-* Markdown allows me to focus on content
+* Markdown support allows me to focus on content
-* Free hosting for per-account sites, with support for custom domains
-* Editing surfaces (eg. prose.io) allow web-based updates for new posts etc
+* I continue to have an editing surface (eg. prose.io) for web-based updates though it is admittedly clunky